davidverweij/phone-grown/instructable.md

 That's it!
 Now, in Google Sheets, go to the _[BG] 1_ tab, and click on _test_ in the top left.
 Did your phone's screen change colour?

 ## Step 3: add some data
-There are various ways in which we could let your phone respond to different types of data, but in this tutorial we will be using a website called [IFTTT](http://www.ifttt.com){:target="_blank"}, or "If This, Then That".
+There are various ways in which we could let your phone respond to different types of data, but in this tutorial, we will be using a website called [IFTTT](http://www.ifttt.com){:target="_blank"}, or "If This, Then That".
 This website allows us to create connections with different types of data, which they call _Applets_.
 Lucky for us, they support Google Sheets!
 With a free account, we can make up to three of these _Applets_.
 If you don't have an IFTTT account yet, you can sign up at [ifttt.com/join](https://ifttt.com/join){: target="_blank"}. _Note that through IFTTT.com you might need to log in to other services (such as Google).
 Read more on IFTTT's privacy policy and Google's advice on third party access._

 ### Create a weather applet
 On IFTTT.com we can create _applets_.
 These are little recipes that tell the IFTTT service what to do.
-An applet consist of a _Trigger_ that 'triggers' when something happens, and an _Action_, that 'acts' when that happens.
+An applet consists of a _Trigger_ that 'triggers' when something happens, and an _Action_, that 'acts' when that happens.

-For this tutorial we will create two _applets_ that will both influence the phone.
+For this tutorial, we will create two _applets_ that will both influence the phone.
 One will look at your local temperature, and the other will let you know when the International Space Station (ISS) passes over you.
 First, let's set up the weather applet.

 First this:
 1. On IFTTT.com, go to [_Create > Applet_](https://ifttt.com/create/){: target="_blank"}.